Introduction to Hill Country occupancy tax

-How to use
+How to use this Hill Country tax calculator

 In that expression, R is taxable revenue, Np is peak nights, Pr is the peak nightly rate, No is off-season nights, Or is the off-season nightly rate, B is the number of bookings, and F is the cleaning fee per booking.
 Platform fees are calculated separately because they reduce the owner’s cash flow, but they do not reduce the taxable revenue in this model.

-Interpreting your result
+Interpreting your Hill Country occupancy tax result

-One subtle but important interpretation point is that platform fees and occupancy taxes affect cash flow differently.
+One subtle but important interpretation point is that platform fees and occupancy taxes affect cash flow in different ways.
 Platform fees are a cost of distribution; they are taken as a percentage of gross revenue.
-Occupancy taxes are generally amounts collected because a taxable stay occurred.
-Even though both reduce the money left over for the owner, they are not interchangeable.
+Occupancy taxes are amounts collected because a taxable stay occurred.
+Even though both reduce the money left for the owner, they are not interchangeable.
 This calculator keeps them separate so that pricing decisions stay grounded.
 If you are deciding between a higher nightly rate and a lower cleaning fee, or comparing direct bookings with marketplace bookings, that separation gives you a clearer read on the trade-offs.

-Suppose a Fredericksburg-area farmhouse has 120 peak-season nights booked at an average of $375 and 80 off-season nights booked at $265.
+This Fredericksburg-area Texas Hill Country example shows how the calculator handles a busy rental with both high-season and off-season stays.
+Suppose a farmhouse has 120 peak-season nights booked at an average of $375 and 80 off-season nights booked at $265.
 Those nightly charges produce $66,200 in peak revenue and $21,200 in off-season revenue, for a total of $74,300 in nightly revenue.
-Now add 140 bookings with a mandatory $135 cleaning fee.
-That creates another $18,900 in taxable charges, so gross taxable revenue becomes $93,200.
+Add 140 bookings with a mandatory $135 cleaning fee, and another $18,900 in taxable charges appears, bringing gross taxable revenue to $93,200.

 Using the default rates already loaded in the calculator, the property applies a 6% Texas state rate, a 7% city rate, a 2% county rate, and a 2% district rate.
 The combined rate is therefore 17%.
 Multiplying $93,200 by 17% produces a total occupancy tax estimate of $15,844.
 Broken out by layer, the state share is $5,592, the city share is $6,524, the county share is $1,864, and the district share is $1,864.
 If the host also pays a 14% platform commission, platform fees equal $13,048.